 No matter what one says about moving on – it is like climbing a peak.
 One must take it one step at a time to conquer the mountain.
 And to those hard-felt feelings, one should keep living the day as it presents and fills with fresh memories; that way, old memories no longer hold you back.

 “Look what I found” – Girish brought Jaya back to the world.

 She was lost in her thoughts while he was busy looking for some food.

 Girish held a baguette with a cheese spread, three slices of tomato, few lettuce leaves, and topped with mustard sauce.
 He would have preferred ketchup – but some sauce is better than eating bland.

 This time, Jaya smiled, looking at Girish’s childish exuberance in having discovered a baguette made from vegetables and cheese.
 He offered her half of it, “let’s have it together, what say?”

 She pointed her right index finger to her stomach and indicated she was full.

 Girish was puzzled, “How can you eat all those things and say you had your dinner?”

-Jaya laughed a bit more and she had completely gotten off her thoughts.
+Jaya laughed a bit more, and she had gotten entirely off her thoughts.

-While Girish’s eyes were on the baguette, she looked at him in a strange way.
+While Girish’s eyes were on the baguette, she strangely looked at him.